erickarugu/100-days-of-code/log.md

 "How I got my first job as a junior developer at 40+ of age after 6 months?" by Luc_C on DEV.to

 "Why I fell in love with tailwindcss" by Martin Beierling on DEV.to

+### Day 56: May 17 Sunday

+**Objectives:**

+ -  Angular Firebase Authentication
+ - Firebase Services

+**Progress:**
+Continued learning how to effectively set up Angular Firebase in an Angular App.
+Started playing with the Firebase services (Storage, Hosting, Databases..)

+**Articles:**

+1. "Legacy Code Tips – How to Take Over an Existing Project and its Codebase" by Milecia McGregor on freeCodeCamp